The bulk of the material is from a chapter in my book:

 Webster and I walked round the corner to Dawson’s, which was still one of the top hotels in those days, with only the Carlton and the Langham ahead of it.
 He seemed oblivious of the curious glances from some of the lunchtime throng as they did double takes when they recognised his famous face.
 We were ushered into the dining room on the first floor as though we were royalty.
 The head waiter hovered around Webster and we were shown to the best table at the window.

-Dawson’s as it is today.
-The Edwardian restaurant where we had lunch that day was on the first floor where there is a disintegrating green awning in the photo
+Dawson’s in 1972.
+The Edwardian restaurant where we had lunch that day was on the first floor.

 Webster was quite at home in this setting after the grand hotels of Europe, the Antipodes and the UK.
-I, on the other hand, in a bottle-green velvet dress felt gauche and young in comparison, as indeed I was.
+I, on the other hand, in a bottle-green velvet dress I felt gauche and young in comparison, as indeed I was.
 He ordered grilled trout and I had a fish dish also.
 He had a gin beforehand and was disappointed when I refused anything alcoholic.
-The only time I ever had anything to drink was if my father poured me a thimbleful of sherry for me on special occasions.
-I was very unsophisticated in comparison with teenagers today.
+The only time I ever had anything to drink in those days was if my father poured me a thimbleful of sherry for me on special occasions.
+I was very unsophisticated and innocent in comparison with teenagers today.

 During our meal, he told me how he and Anne had lived at Dawson’s for three months on arriving in Johannesburg.
 Somehow, things had gone wrong and several people in the hotel management, who had theatrical connections, had turned against them.
 Over coffee, we had petits fours and he insisted I should eat as many as I wanted.
 I found out later that they were soaked in brandy, so inadvertently I did not go without alcohol that day.